 As a result or a revaluation, ratepayers will receive different rate increases dependant on the movement in valuation.

-- Vacant land - 150% of the general rate
+- Commercial/industrial - 125% of the general rate

 Council offers a subdivided vacant land differential rebate.
 Further information including details of eligibility criteria are available on the application form.(DOCX, 69KB)